AMAbdelbasir1/ULMS/README.md

 1. Clone the repository to your local machine.
 2. Install the required dependencies using `npm install`.
-3. Configure your environment variables as per the `.env.example` file.
+3. Configure your environment variables as per the `.env` file.
 4. Start the server with `npm run start`.

 ## Contributing